mkbaldwin/notes-public/conferences/2019-ScenicCitySummit/2019-10-04-SCS-S1-Microservices.md

     * Coupling between microservices is bad (e.g. lots of REST calls)
     * Allowing asynchronous calls and eventual consistency helps
       * Different way of thinking about the problem
+    * Have a strategy for dealing with failures (they will happen)